leitao/containers/README.md

  instance-49  | 169.45.172.125
  instance-50  | 169.45.172.126

-Special thanks for the team that got these machines running in time for
+Special thanks for the team that got these machines running in time:
-Interconnect:

 	* Franck Barillaud

 	* John Jacobson

 	* Johnny Shieh.